2 Introduction to Machine Learning

 In statistics we would use a linear regression model:

-Our liner model would report linear effects, however, the lm cannot keep up with the flexibility of a random forest!
+Our linear model would report linear effects; however, the lm cannot match the flexibility of a random forest!

 2.1712663 0.4958889 0.8292439 -0.3151552